pmd/pmd/pmd-netbeans/README.txt

 ------------------------
 1) Start NetBeans
 2) Goto Tools --> Options
-3) Navigate to Miscelaneous section and expand PMD node
+3) Navigate to Miscelaneous section and select PMD tab
 4) Click on "Rules"
 5) Click on the [...] button
 6) Select the different rules to see information and examples of the rule